Home Science Organic Chemistry Acetic Acid

 Glacial acetic acid is a pungent corrosive liquid solution having a molar mass of 60.052 g mol−1.

-Acetic acid ionizes or donates its proton to water to form the conjugate base like acetate ion with two equivalent resonating structures.
+Acetic acid ionizes or donates its proton to water to form the conjugate base like acetate (CH3COO−) ion that shows two equivalent resonating structures.

 Acetic acid